2025 Annual General Meeting minutes

 Current board and election of new members

-The Board meets 4-5 x times, usually online, per year plus the AGM.
-Current bylaws require board members to serve for a maximum of 6 years.
+The Board meets 4-5 times, usually online, per year plus the AGM.
+Board committees meet separately.
+Current bylaws require board members to serve for a maximum of 6 years but extensions can be voted on and approved at the AGM.

 Lisa Fast has served in the President role since 2016.
-She will be stepping down after the 2025 AGM.
+She is stepping down after this 2025 AGM.
 Afterward, she will remain on the board in the Past-President role to assist with the transition.

 Current Board Members